VEGA Technical Reference

 0x03C8 |

 Write | Palette write index.
-Sets the entry that the next data writes target. |
+It sets the entry for the next data writes. |

 0x03C7 |

 Write | Palette read index.
-Sets the entry that the next data reads target. |
+It sets the entry for the next data reads. |

 0x03C9 |

 Read/Write | Palette data.
-Three accesses per entry, red then green then blue. |
+Each entry needs three accesses: red, green, then blue. |

-Each component is 6 bits (0 to 63).
-After three writes to 0x03C9 the index
+Each component is 6 bits, from 0 to 63.
+After three writes to 0x03C9, the

-followed by 768 writes to 0x03C9.
+0x03C8, and then 768 writes to 0x03C9.

 6. VBE software interface